ericsink/SQLitePCL.raw/README.md

  * .NET 4.5 on Windows or Mac OS X

+ * .NET 4.0 on Windows or Mac OS X

  * Windows Phone 8

  * Windows Phone 8.1, both SL and RT flavors